 Imagine a world without software.
 No smartphones buzzing in pockets, no self-driving cars navigating city streets, no algorithms recommending your next favorite song.
 This might sound like a boring sci-fi movie, but in reality, it’s just a glimpse into the not-so-distant past.

-Early Days: From Punch Cards to Mainframes (1940s-1970s)
+From Punch Cards to Mainframes (1940s-1970s)

-The pioneers of software development laid the groundwork for the field and made significant contributions to the theoretical and practical aspects of computing.
+From the 1940s to 1970s, software development involved manual code writing and mainframe computer execution, transforming programmers’ roles and contributing significantly to computing theoretical and practical aspects.
 Among these trailblazers are Ada Lovelace, Grace Hopper, and Alan Turing.

 Ada Lovelace, born in 1815, is widely regarded as the world’s first computer programmer.
 In the mid-19th century, Lovelace foresaw the potential of machines to go beyond mere number crunching.
-She envisioned that the Analytical Engine could manipulate symbols and be used for tasks beyond mathematical calculations, essentially laying the groundwork for the concept of software.
-Lovelace’s insights into the capabilities of machines and her visionary work in creating the first algorithm make her a key figure in the history of software development.
+Lovelace’s visionary work in creating the first algorithm for the Analytical Engine laid the groundwork for software development, laying the foundation for machine capabilities.

 Notable software applications from this era:

-COBOL (Common Business-Oriented Language): COBOL, developed in the late 1950s, was one of the earliest high-level programming languages designed for business data processing.
+- COBOL (Common Business-Oriented Language): COBOL, developed in the late 1950s, was one of the earliest high-level programming languages designed for business data processing.
 Grace Hopper played a pivotal role in its creation, and it quickly became widely adopted in the business and financial sectors.
 COBOL’s syntax was designed to resemble natural language, making it more accessible for business professionals.

 Note that these early days were not just about functionality.
 They were about laying the groundwork for the future.
 Pioneers like Hopper advocated for user-friendly languages and documentation, recognizing that software’s true power lay in its accessibility.
 This forward-thinking laid the foundation for the intuitive interfaces and user-centric design principles we take for granted today.